matdombrock/tacklebox.fish/README.md

 # angler.fish

-> A **tackle box** is a container used by *anglers* to organize, store, and transport fishing gear and accessories.

-A collection of (mostly) disconnected small Fish shell programs
+A collection of (mostly) disconnected small `fish` shell programs for avid anglers.

 ## Aliases